Trainings and Events for Ministers

 Lexington Theological Seminary

-This course will provide an introductory survey of faith-rooted approaches to anti-racism, and anti-racist community practices.
-It will explore practical approaches to resisting racism, and to communication, accountability and listening across difference to create a more just church in a just society through systemic analysis coupled with contextual learning and dynamic interaction.
-Race, justice, identity formation, power, and intersectionality will be considered alongside tools to address racism, and other forms of oppression to increase equity and meaningful social change.
+Course Description: This course will provide an introductory survey of faith-rooted approaches to anti-racism and anti-racist community practices.
+It will explore practical approaches to resisting racism, as well as communication, accountability, and listening across differences, to create a more just church in a just society through systemic analysis, coupled with contextual learning and dynamic interaction.
+Race, justice, identity formation, power, and intersectionality will be examined alongside tools to address racism and other forms of oppression, aiming to increase equity and foster meaningful social change.

 Crossroads Antiracism Organizing and Training